Herd Immunity Normality : 2021 Outlook of COVID-19 in the US

 - We factor in seasonality to a small extent.

 - We assume a small number of imported cases per day.
-Due to the possible high number of imported cases, daily infections in the US will likely not reach zero in 2021, even if herd immunity is reached.
+Due to a combination of imported cases and community spread, we believe daily infections in the US will likely not reach zero in 2021, even if herd immunity is reached.

 Back to Top

-- Our estimates show that roughly 35-40% of the US population (~125 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
-That is an additional 60 million infections since mid-December 2020.
+- Our estimates show that roughly one third of the US population (~110 million) will have been infected by the SARS-CoV-2 virus by the end of 2021.
+That is an additional ~50 million infections since mid-December 2020.

-- A 35-40% prevalence estimate translates to a final US COVID-19 death toll of roughly 500,000 to 700,000 reported deaths, with 600,000 deaths being the best estimate.
-Given a mid-December 2020 death toll of 300,000, that is an additional 300,000 deaths.
-This estimate may change if the assumptions presented above are no longer true (e.g. deaths will be lower if vaccine rollout is faster than expected; deaths will be higher if the efficacy is lower than expected or if the virus is more transmissible).
+- A one third prevalence estimate translates to a final US COVID-19 death toll of roughly 500,000 to 700,000 reported deaths by end of 2021, with 600,000 deaths being the best estimate.
+Given a mid-December 2020 death toll of 300,000, that is an additional ~300,000 deaths.
+While reported deaths are useful, excess deaths may be a better metric for the true death toll.

 - Due to the high prevalence, a targeted approach for vaccination that prioritizes individuals who are more likely to be susceptible may improve the time to reach herd immunity.